maxx1128/Webdev-Study-Notes/programming/Git.md

 * `git commit -a` commits all changes currently made in existing files.
 * `git commit -am` commits all changes currently made in existing files and takes the argument for adding a message.

+### `git show <commit>`

+Show the basic metadata of a commit and all the included changes.
+Just good for seeing what happened in a specific commit.

 ### `git reset`

 * `git reset HEAD --` removes all staged file changes, but keeps them as unchanged.